-Boxplots can be useful for comparing M-values between various groups.
-A boxplot displays graphically the so-called 5-number summary of a set of numbers, the three quartiles and the maximum and minimum.
-The central box of the plot extends from the first to the third quartile and therefore encompasses the middle 50% the data.
-Figure 6 displays side-by-side boxplots of the normalized M-values for a series of six replicates arrays.
-The much longer boxes for slides five and six show that the inter-quartile range is much larger for these two slides.
-The different slides appear to be on varying scales, because of changes in PMT settings or other factors, and some re-scaling seems to be called for to make the arrays more comparable.
+Box plots can be useful for comparing M values among various groups.
+A box plot displays graphically the so-called five-number summary of a set of numbers: the three quartiles and the maximum and minimum.
+The central box of the plot extends from the first to the third quartile and therefore encompasses the middle 50% of the data.
+Figure 6 displays side-by-side box plots of the normalized M values for a series of six replicate arrays.
+The much longer box for array 5 shows that the interquartile range is much larger for this array.
+The different slides appear to be on varying scales, because of changes in PMT settings or other factors, and some rescaling seems to be called for to make the arrays more comparable.

-A spatial plot of the background or M-values can often reveal spatial trends or artifacts of various kinds.
+A spatial plot of the background or M values can often reveal spatial trends or artifacts of various kinds.
 Figure 7 shows a spatial plot of red channel morphological background for one array.
 Each spot on the array corresponds to one small square region on the plot.
-High background trends towards the edges of the plot stand out in the plot.
+High background trends toward the edges of the plot stand out in the plot.